nasa/fmdtools/docs/fmdtools.analyze.rst

 The analyze package is organized into the modules:

+- :mod:`fmdtools.analyze.common`, which is used for common analysis functions
+- :mod:`fmdtools.analyze.result`, which defines the :class:`fmdtools.analyze.result.Result` class for sim results
-- :mod:`fmdtools.analyze.result`, which defines the :class:`fmdtools.analyze.result.Result` and :class:`fmdtools.analyze.result.History` classes for tracking, saving, and processing simulation outputs.
+- :mod:`fmdtools.analyze.history`, which defines the :class:`fmdtools.analyze.result.History` classe for tracking, saving, and processing simulation logs/histories.
 - :mod:`fmdtools.analyze.plot`, which provides functions for plotting `History` and `Result` metrics (and is essentially a convenience interface for `matplotlib`)
 - :mod:`fmdtools.analyze.graph`, which provides classes for creating and visualizing Graphs of simulation structures (and is a sort of convenience iterface for `networkx`/`graphviz` and other graphing libraries).
 - :mod:`fmdtools.analyze.tabulate`, which provides functions to generate tables of metrics of interest using `pandas` (e.g., FMEAs).
 - :mod:`fmdtools.analyze.show`, which shows geometric and other spacial aspects (e.g., shapes, coords, trajectories) of the model using `matplotlib`.
+- :mod:`fmdtools.analyze.phases`, which enables the analysis of phase information from model histories.

 The model reference for each of these is provided below: